If some of your employees don’t have access to an email address or a computer, you’ll want to activate kiosk mode.

 All you'll need to do is to get each employee their kiosk code, and we’ll do the rest.

-Kiosk Mode has to first be enabled by Culture Amp at either your account level or for a specific survey.
-Please tell Culture Amp your preference when asking for Kiosk Mode to be activated.
+Kiosk Mode is currently available for Engagement surveys only, and has to first be enabled by Culture Amp for a specific survey.

 Once enabled in your account, you will be able to turn on kiosk mode for specific surveys via the Communications page for your Survey Configuration.

 When you turn Kiosk mode on, you will get access to: